stepbrobd/yeh/readme.md

 (`x-ratelimit: {"name":"General","period":60,"limit":1000,"remaining":998,"until":"2025-02-22T04:22:00Z"}`)
 to prevent getting rate limited?

+Emails in screener will be put into Everything, no need to parse separately.

 ## License

 Licensed under the [MIT License](license.txt), not sure if this is a violation